 Embrace the spirit of the holidays at the Magic of Lights!
-The Magic of Lights is 2 kilometers of festive and vibrant LED lighted displays,…
+The Magic of Lights is a festive and vibrant holiday lights experience featuring favourite…

-The Children’s Hospital of Eastern Ontario Foundation (the “Foundation“) raises, manages and disburses funds to support the Children’s Hospital of Eastern Ontario (the “Hospital“).
+The CHEO Foundation (the “Foundation”) raises, manages and disburses funds to support CHEO (the “Hospital”).
 The Foundation raises funds by soliciting donations, receiving planned gifts, bequests and grants, and by organizing special events and lotteries.
-Funds raised by the Foundation are used to: fund research, purchase new equipment, enhance the paediatric nature of the hospital, train staff, and assist families in crisis.
+Funds raised by the Foundation are used to: fund research, purchase new equipment, enhance the peadiatric nature of the hospital, train staff, and assist families in crisis.

 2. Commitment to Privacy of Personal Information

 The Foundation is committed to protecting the privacy of our donors and prospective donors.
-This Personal Information Protection Policy (the “Policy“) is destined to be compliant with applicable legislation, as well as established guidelines for charitable organizations, including the Foundation’s Donor Bill of Rights and Ethical and Financial Accountability Code which are available on the Foundation’s website or by contacting the Vice President, Finance, CHEO Foundation.
+This Personal Information Protection Policy (the “Policy”) is designed to be compliant with applicable legislation, as well as established guidelines for charitable organizations, including the Foundation’s Donor Bill of Rights, Ethical and Financial Accountability Code which are available on the Foundation’s website or by contacting the CHEO Foundation’s Privacy Officer.

 This policy may be updated from time to time with updates approved by the Board of Directors of the Foundation to reflect developments in our practices, new technology or in the law.
 Updates will be made available in the same ways as the Policy.